MarkZither/mywyamblog/src/blog/input/posts/2023-01-20-Signing-Git-Commits-in-VSCode-and-VisualStudio.md

 ```

-finally, choose how long the key should be valid for, again following [the GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) choose the default, which is no expiration
+Next, choose how long the key should be valid for, again following [the GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) choose the default, which is no expiration

 ``` powershell
 Please specify how long the key should be valid.